How to Communicate with an Alcoholic

 Put Yourself in Their Shoes

-While you don’t want to literally put yourself in their situation, you must understand alcohol use disorder before communicating.
-Educating yourself on the disease of addiction can give you insight into why someone misusing alcohol behaves the way they do.
+While you don’t want to put yourself in their situation, you must understand alcohol use disorder before communicating.
+Educating yourself on the disease of addiction can give insight into why someone misusing alcohol behaves as they do.

 You will learn how alcohol hijacks the brain and manipulates your loved ones into thinking they need alcohol to survive.
 They cannot see a way out even though they want out of their relationship with alcohol.
 Once you realize how alcohol affects the brain and decision-making, you can try more effective approaches to convince someone to seek treatment and stop drinking.